cryptomator/hub/README.md

 mvn clean quarkus:dev -Dquarkus.keycloak.devservices.image-name=mihaibob/keycloak:15.0.1
 ```

-### Accessing Keycloak
+### Accessing Keycloak (Port 8180)

-Keycloak is started by Quarkus as a "Dev Service" on a system-assigned port.
-To access dev services, visit [http://localhost:9090/q/dev](http://localhost:9090/q/dev).
+During development, Keycloak is started as a Quarkus Dev Service using port 8180.
+When using alternative ports, you can also find it via [http://localhost:8080/q/dev](http://localhost:8080/q/dev).

 ### Testing rest services via CLI: